 The CAP data include Police District IDs as a

 string value.
-Luckily, the Police Districts dataset also included a
+In this case, the Police Districts dataset also included a

 string version of the ID.
-Otherwise, I would have converted the field type using a SQL statement like
+Otherwise, I would have converted the field type in the Data section of the CARTO interface.

 Adding a time series widget